Lincoln MK9: Lincoln Mark X

 The Lincoln Mark X (pronounced Mark Ten) concept, introduced in 2004, was Lincoln's adaptation of the 2004 Ford Thunderbird body and chassis, with a retractable hard top in lieu of the Thunderbird's fabric top, with its removable hard top.
 Sharing some of its design elements with the MK9, the Mark X introduced an egg-crate chrome grille that recalled the grille of the 1964 Lincoln Continental and foreshadowed the grilles of forthcoming Lincoln vehicles.

 The Mark X concept model featured a convertible panoramic glass roof.
 The interior was also based on a "Lincolnized" version of that in the standard Thunderbird (which itself is derived from the Lincoln LS) - which differentiated it from the MK9 interior.
 The Mark X's official press release described the interior as dressed in Lime Sorbet with white Corian accents, polished aluminum, dark chrome, natural grain leather seating surfaces, plush sheepskin flooring and tailored tone-on-tone stitching throughout.
 Its four-spoke, power-adjustable steering wheel also was leather wrapped.

 The Mark X is 185" long, and featured 21" chrome alloy wheels.
 It is powered by a DOHC 3.9 L V8 with 280 hp mated to a 5-speed automatic transmission, the same drivetrain as the Thunderbird it was based on.

-The Mark X was auctioned off by Ford in 2010 and was sold to James Powers, a former Ford designer in the 1950s and 1960s who, in the early 2000s, drew the original drawings that inspired the Mark X.
+The Mark X was auctioned off by Ford in 2010 and was sold to James Powers, a former Ford designer in the 1950s and 1960s who, in the early 2000s, drew the original drawings that inspired the Mark X. The car was auctioned off again by Mecum Auctions in 2024.